-- 94. Mr. Kernan does not recall signing an enrollment agreement with Lambda, and upon information and belief did not sign one.
-The failure to obtain a signed enrollment agreement is a violation of California law.
-See Cal.
-Educ.
-Code § 94902(a). - 95.
-Shortly after starting at Lambda, Mr. Kernan realized that the quality of instruction was also far below what was advertised.
-Lambda's website advertised top-of-the-line curriculum that is "designed to get you hired" and touted "experienced industry expert" instructors.
-One statement on its website provided that "Lambda's instructional staff hail from the top companies and universities in the world," and listed Apple, Google, Stanford, and NASA as examples:
+27 102.
+Ms. Bruner quickly realized that the quality of instruction was far below what was advertised.
+Lambda's website advertised a top-of-the-line curriculum that is "designed to get you hired" and touted "experienced industry expert" instructors.
+At the time Ms. Bruner signed her ISA Lambda's website stated that "Lambda's instructional staff hail from the top companies and universities in the world," and listed Apple, Google, Stanford, and NASA as examples: